 5. Safety and Cyber Security in Resilient Societies

-Increasing automation and intelligence in manufacturing systems and value chains increases vulnerability.
+Increasing automation and intelligence in manufacturing systems and value chains increases complexity and vulnerability.
 The manufacturing industry has experiences a fast increase in cyber-related unintended incidents as well as highly targeted attacks towards e.g. the control systems used to manage industrial operations.
 This session will discuss a variety of challenges ranging from trustworthiness of the physical and IT systems inside the factories and company networks, to the targeted attacks originating from the outside world as well as to the vulnerability of the systems due to increased complexity and automation.